-Reading and evaluating many screenplays with great potential, it is interesting to find how few writers actually know what they are writing about and are strangers to their story.
+Reading and editing many feature film screenplays, pilots for television, and novels with great potential, it is interesting to find how few writers actually know what they are writing about and are strangers to their stories.

-Sure, you have written a screenplay.
+Sure, you have written a screenplay, pilot, or novel.
 But what then?

 Is it destined to become an entry at endless competitions, where most writers seek approval of how brilliant they are; or receive a nod of approval from friends and family members, to boast what a great writer you are?

-Without an audience or readers the passion and desire to write a story is futile.
+Without an audience or readers, the passion and desire to write a story are futile.

-Or readers at agencies deliver a devastating blow with a reader’s report that indicates how little the writers knows about what or who they are writing about.
+Or readers at agencies deliver a devastating blow with a reader’s report that indicates how little the writers know about what or who they are writing about.

-This rejection is not because the story is poorly written, but simply because the writer has no idea what is needed to take a story from page to screen, bestseller or the stage.
+This rejection is not because the story is poorly written, but simply because the writer has no idea what is needed to take a story from page to screen, a bestseller, or the stage.